 Building keyboard accessibility back in

 Adding such advantages back in takes a bit of work (you can an example code in our fake-div-buttons.html example — also see the source code).
-Here we've given our fake <div> buttons the ability to be focused (including via tab) by giving each one the attribute tabindex="0":
+Here we've given our fake <div>

-<div data-message="This is from the second button" tabindex="0">Click me too!</div>
+<div data-message="This is from the first button" tabindex="0">Click me!</div> <div data-message="This is from the second button" tabindex="0">Click me too!</div> <div data-message="This is from the third button" tabindex="0">And me!</div>

-Basically, the tabindex attribute is primarily intended to allow tabbable elements to have a custom tab order (specified in positive numerical order), instead of just being tabbed through in their default source order.
+attribute is primarily intended to allow tabbable elements to have a custom tab order (specified in positive numerical order), instead of just being tabbed through in their default source order.
 This is nearly always a bad idea, as it can cause major confusion.
 Use it only if you really need to, for example if the layout shows things in a very different visual order to the source code, and you want to make things work more logically.
-There are two other options for tabindex:
+There are two other options for tabindex

-• tabindex="-1" — this allows not normally tabbable elements to receive focus programmatically, e.g. via JavaScript, or as the target of links.
+— this allows not normally tabbable elements to receive focus programmatically, e.g. via JavaScript, or as the target of links.

 Whilst the above addition allows us to tab to the buttons, it does not allow us to activate them via the Enter/Return key.
 To do that, we had to add the following bit of JavaScript trickery: